-Leadership of Regenerative Finance: David Roswell, Emily Duma, Kate Poole, Ari Sahagún, Jay Saper, Leah Fury, and Andrew Meeker — at our Fall 2016 retreat
+Leadership of Regenerative Finance: David Roswell, Emily Duma, Kate Poole (former leader), Ari Sahagún, Jay Saper, Leah Fury, and Andrew Meeker — at our Fall 2016 retreat

 Regenerative Finance was born from conversations between members of Resource Generation and movement organizers, who asked: